Computing

 Under normal circumstances, we would work everyday with ICT so it is important that children are equipped with the right skills.
 Each class is timetabled a slot to use the computer suite and also use the class set of iPads.

 Each year group utilises a variety of applications and programs to cover the requirements of the National Curriculum.
-Teachers plan detailed lesson following the whole school curriculum overview.
+Teachers plan detailed lessons following the whole school curriculum overview.
 These plans cover the strands of: Online safety, Programming, Handling Data, Multimedia and Technology in our lives.

 Please see the link below to access the National Curriculum requirements for Computing.